olir/Frankenstein/README.md

 Master branch (0.2): Cam and network stream support.

-For current or full status see [Release Notes](https://github.com/olir/Frankenstein/blob/master/RELEASE-NOTES.md).
+For current or full status see [Release Notes](https://github.com/olir/Frankenstein/blob/master/doc/RELEASE-NOTES.md).

 Install Pre-Requisites first (see below), then you have 3 options to start it:
-A) Jar execution: Download and execute the jar file from the release (see section below)
+* _Jar execution:_ Download and execute the jar file from the release (see section below)
-B) Java Webstart: You can execute releases with Java Webstart (see section below)
+* _Java Webstart:_ You can execute releases with Java Webstart (see section below)
-C) From Maven: For the current version, use maven and run it with "mvn clean package exec:exec"
+* _From Maven:_ For the current version, use maven and run it in app folder with "mvn clean package exec:exec"

 # Pre-Requisites
 - [FFmpeg 3.1.1+](https://ffmpeg.org) installed.
 Select path at first startup (is stored in frankenstein.ini at user-home)